 The city of Nagano is located in the northern part of the prefecture, in the basin of the Shinano River.
 It has developed in the 13th century, around Zenkoji Temple, which today is the largest tourist attraction in the prefecture.
 Every year, there are more than 6 million pilgrims who come to visit this place.
 It is also said, that every Japanese wants to visit this place at least once in their lives.

 In terms of average life expectancy, Nagano prefecture ranks first for both men and women in Japan.
 The average life expectancy for men in Nagano is 80.8 years and for women 87.2 years.
-Comparing to the world statistics, Japan ranks on the third place in terms of the longest living men (after Iceland -79.5 years and Hong Kong – 79.2 years) and on the first place in terms of the longest living women.
+Comparing to the world statistics, Japan ranks in third place in terms of the longest living men (after Iceland -79.5 years and Hong Kong – 79.2 years) and in the first place in terms of the longest living women.

-Since Japan ranks on top of the rankings comparing to all other countries, the people of Nagano Prefecture are some of the longest living in the world.
+Since Japan ranks at top of the rankings compared to all other countries, the people of Nagano Prefecture are some of the longest living in the world.

 Nagano Prefecture is surrounded by soaring 3000-meter-high mountains known as ” the backbone of Japan “.
-As such a highland resort, there is a clean air, clear water and beautiful nature.
+As such a highland resort, there is clean air, clear water and beautiful nature.
 Living and eating the foods produced in such an environment may be related to the high average life expectancy of Nagano Prefecture.
-This Prefecture is also a well-known producer of the organic food, especially vegetables and fruits (lettuce, asparagus, apples and grapes).
-In terms of the quality and naturalness – fruits and vegetables are one of the highest rated in the country.
+This Prefecture is also a well-known producer of organic food, especially vegetables and fruits (lettuce, asparagus, apples and grapes).
+In terms of quality and naturalness – fruits and vegetables are one of the highest-rated in the country.